-PhD Candidate, Philosophy, University of Toronto
+Postdoctoral Fellow, Philosophy, University of Toronto

 matt.delhey@mail.utoronto.ca

-My research lies at the intersection of 19th-Century Philosophy (especially Hegel and German idealism) and Social and Political Philosophy.
+My research lies at the intersection of 19th-century philosophy (especially Hegel and German idealism) and social and political philosophy.

 Historically, my work centers on Hobbes, Kant, Fichte, Hegel, and Marx, including their influence on social theory and the Frankfurt School.